 For 50 years the Seward Park Torii (Japanese Gate) graced

 the entrance to Seward Park.
 Originally built for the 1934 Potlatch Festival, it was given to the city as a symbol of friendship by the Seattle Japanese Chamber of Commerce and placed in Seward Park in 1935.
-It survived the hostilities of World War II and was finally removed due to aging and decay in 1985-1986.
-It was adopted as a symbol of the park's Centennial celebration in 2011, and community members suggested restoring it.
-Now the Friends of Seward Park have a grant to plan its restoration.
+It was finally removed due to aging and decay in 1985-1986.
+In 2013 FoSP sought community input to develop a design plan for replacement of the torii.
+We hired Murase Associates to work with the community to develop a plan addressing maintenance concerns and community values.

 FoSP has received a grant from the Neighborhood Matching Fund to collect memories and reminiscences about the original Seward Park torii.
 If you remember the torii and would lke to contribute a memory, either by email or interview, please contact us at email@example.com Funds from the grant will pay for construction documents, permits, and additional design for ADA accessibility.
 FoSP will seek additional grants and donations from the community to pay for final construction.
 See our torii website for more information